Hemant-1821/db-assistant-bolt/README.md

   - Reading from collections
   - Filtering rows
   - Sorting by fields
-- Uses Anthropic Claude via SDK for language understanding
+- Uses Anthropic Claude via SDK for language understanding (code with anthropic sdk is available on anthropic-agent branch)

 Phase 2
 - New tools: